Fifty-Nine/oniref/README.md

 This is just a quick little library I wrote for parsing the YAML files that define the elements in the game.
-The main entry point is `oniref.load_klei_definitions` which takes the path to the game's `elements` directory containing the YAML files.
+The main entry point is `oniref.load_klei_definitions` which takes the path to the game's installation directory.
 The function returns a dict that maps the game's internal name for the element (e.g. `MoltenLead`) to an instance of the `Element` type which records the various properties.